Angela K. VandenBroek, PhD Anthropologist of Innovation (and all the hype that entails)

 Edited Volume

-Forthcoming (2026).
-Anthropology Now Series.
+2026.
+Anthropology of Now Series.
 Routledge.

 Chapter

 Forthcoming (2026).
 In Anthropology and AI, edited by Lora Koycheva, Angela K. VandenBroek, and Matt Artz.
-Anthropology Now Series.
+Anthropology of Now Series.
 Routledge.

 Special Section: Sandbox Innovation